Loading

 8. Create recurring tasks in Asana

 If you have a task that repeats, don't waste your time creating it over and over again.
 When you create (or edit) a task, click on the due date.
-You'll see the repeat option below the calendar (two arrow icons).
-When you click on that, you can choose whether to repeat weekly, monthly, yearly, periodically, or whatever custom frequency you want.
+You'll see the repeat option below the calendar (it looks like a looped arrow).
+When you click on that icon, you can choose whether to repeat weekly, monthly, yearly, periodically, or at whatever custom frequency you want.

 To stop repeating, either remove the due date from the task or click Repeat and choose Never.